 Open XDMoD (XD Metrics on Demand) and DrAFTS (Durability Agreements from Time Series) will be used for Aristotle metrics collection, analysis, and graphical display.
 These tools will enable the users and project management team to quickly display a wide variety of job accounting metrics over any desired time frame, as well as trend analysis results which will be used to predict when it is appropriate to burst.
 All three sites will run Open XDMoD instances for internal use; the portal will present a single federated Open XDMoD instance to the outside world.

-Early testing of DrAFTS on XSEDE resources by the Aristotle team demonstrated that DrAFTS is a useful tool in predicting batch HPC job wait times.
+Earlier testing of DrAFTS on XSEDE resources by the Aristotle team also demonstrated that DrAFTS is a useful tool in predicting batch HPC job wait times.